vallary99/Library-Management-System/README.md

 ## Support and contact details

-If you have any issues or questions you can contact vallery at
+If you have any issues or questions you can contact Vallary at vallaryotieno990@gmail.com

 ### License